Sweet Briar College: Riding

 The college is known for its horseback riding program, which focuses on show and field hunters, hunt seat equitation, and show jumping.
 The school has seven riding teams.
 These include a jumper team, a hunter show team, a JV hunter show team, an American National Riding Commission (ANRC) team, a field team and an Intercollegiate Horse Show Association (IHSA) team.
 As part of its program, students can study for an Equine Studies Certificate with a focus in training or equine management.

-Sweet Briar hosted the 37th Annual ANRC Intercollegiate Equitation Championship judged by George H. Morris in 2014.
+Sweet Briar hosted the 23rd Annual ANRC Intercollegiate Equitation Championship judged by Victor Hugo Vidal & Dacia Funkhouser in 2000, and the 37th Annual ANRC Intercollegiate Equitation Championship judged by George H. Morris in 2014.

 Sweet Briar's accolades include four ODAC titles (1987, 2012, 2015, 2016), nine ANRC team national championship titles (1978–1980; 1986–1990; 1999), and 10 ANRC team reserve national championships titles (1981–1985; 2000–2002; 2004–2005).
 Sweet Briar students have been individual national champions nine times, and individual reserve ANRC national champions seven times.
 In 2006, Sweet Briar's IHSA team won their region (Zone 4, Region 1) and placed second at Zones, qualifying the team for the Nationals Competition.
 The team placed third overall.
 In 2008, Sweet Briar's IHSA team again won their region and proceeded to the Nationals, where team members collected individual ribbons.